jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### What does it do?

-The *kivakit-microservice* mini-framework makes it easy to implement REST-ful GET, POST and DELETE handlers, and to *mount* those handlers on specific paths.
+The *kivakit-microservice* mini-framework makes it easy to implement REST-ful GET, POST and DELETE request handlers, and to *mount* those handlers on specific paths.
+It also provides transparent support for GRPC using the same request handlers.
 Most of the usual plumbing for a REST microservice is taken care of, including:

 * Configuration and startup of Jetty web server
 * Handling GET, POST and DELETE requests
+* Handling of GRPC requests
 * Serialization of JSON objects with Json
 * Error handling with KivaKit [messaging](2021-07-07-broadcaster.md)
 * Generating an OpenAPI specification